 I am a UW Health employee and just graduated with my Associates Degree in Nursing.
 What is the process for applying to the AD-New to Practice program?

 UW Health employees who have recently graduated with their associates degree in nursing are eligible to apply to the AD-New to Practice program.
 The candidates who are selected through this program start with the nurse residents.
-It is required to complete a Bachelor of Science in Nursing within five years of the start date.
+It is required to complete a Bachelor of Science in Nursing within six years of the start date.